DIPlib/diplib/src/documentation/styleguide.md

   that do something have a name that resembles a verb: `Forge`, `Convert`, `PermuteDimensions`.

-- The exception is in classes such as `dip::DimensionArray`, which is meant to emulate the `std::vector` class, and therefore follows the naming convention of the STL.
-Also, most classes define a `swap` operator that needs to be named as in the STL to be useful.
+- The exception is in classes such as `dip::DimensionArray`, which is meant to emulate the `std::vector` class, and therefore follows the naming convention of the C++ Standard Library.
+Also, most classes define a `swap` operator that needs to be named as in the C++ Standard Library to be useful.

 - Use all uppercase letters for preprocessor macros.
 Separate words with an underscore.
   Macros always start with `DIP_`, or `DIP__` if it is an internal macro not meant to